 Causes of high cholesterol

+High cholesterol is a major risk factor for coronary heart disease, a cause of heart attacks.
+Reducing blood lipid levels may lower cardiovascular risk.
 A build-up of cholesterol is part of the process that narrows arteries, called atherosclerosis, in which plaques form and cause restriction of blood flow.

-Limiting intake of fat in the diet helps manage cholesterol levels.
+Reducing intake of fat in the diet helps manage cholesterol levels.
 In particular, it is helpful to limit foods that contain:

-- cholesterol (from animal foods, meat, and cheese)
+- Cholesterol - from animal foods, meat, and cheese.

-- trans fats (found in some fried and processed foods)
+- Trans fats - found in some fried and processed foods.